Forrelation, Bent Functions, and a Spectral Criterion for Hardness

 2.1 Aaronson & Ambainis (2015)

-Their analysis treats \(f\) and \(g\) as unstructured oracles, essentially random Boolean functions.
-In this case, the Fourier spectra are typically non-flat and uncorrelated, yielding moderate forrelation.
-Yet quantum interference can exploit the global structure of the Hadamard transform in a single step.
+Their analysis treats \(f\) and \(g\) as unstructured oracles, essentially random Boolean functions (with the YES case drawn from a “forrelated” distribution).
+Under the NO distribution, Fourier spectra behave like noise and \(\Phi(f,g)\) concentrates near \(0\); under the YES distribution, \(\Phi(f,g)\) is a constant bounded away from \(0\), yet still hard to detect by classical sampling.
+Quantum interference exploits the global structure of the Hadamard transform in a single step.
 This randomness-based regime represents one extreme of the spectrum, a coarse-grained demonstration that exponential advantage exists, without specifying the spectral structure that makes it hardest.

 2.2 Girish & Servedio (2025)